garyhurtz/cmp_kitty/README.md

 Kitty completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).

-This extension pulls content from Kitty windows and makes it available in nvim-cmp completions.
+This extension extracts content from Kitty windows and makes it available in nvim-cmp completions.
 A wide range of configuration options provide control over the types of information to extract, as well as which tabs and windows contribute completions.